lubeda/EspHoMaTriXv2/README.md

 ![clock screen](images/clock_screen.png).

-If not check the esphome logs for further investigations.
+If not, check the esphome logs for further investigations.

 ### The funny but more elaborate way

 This is for the more advanced users.
-If you unterstand the concept of esphome, you can display nearly everything with this component.
+If you understand the concept of esphome, you can display nearly everything with this component.

 #### Concept

-You can add screens to a queue and all this screens are displayed one after another.
+You can add screens to a queue and all these screens are displayed one after another.
 ![timing](./images/timingv2.png)
-Each screen can display different informations or is of a different kind.
+Each screen can display different information or is of a different kind.
 They all have a lifetime, if a screen isn't refreshed during its lifetime it will be removed from the queue.
-If there is nothing left in the queue the date and time screens are displayed.
+If there is nothing left in the queue, the date and time screens are displayed.
 Some screens can show additional features like an alarm or indicator see [elements](#elements).
-You can add screens from home assistant with services or from esphome via yaml.
+You can add screens from home assistant with services or from esphome via YAML.

 #### Screen types